How It Works

 *We will return one week after hatching to retrieve the chicks and supplies.

-We’ll return one week after Hatch Day, typically a Saturday, to pick up the chicks and all supplies.
-No coop, no long-term care, no mess.
-Say your goodbyes, and we’ll take care of the rest.
+One week after Hatch Day, typically on a Saturday, you'll return the chicks and all of the hatch supplies to us.
+No coop, no long term care, no mess.
+Say your goodbyes, and we'll take care of the rest!